Top 5: Best mirrorless cameras for shooting video

 5. Blackmagic Design Pocket Cinema Camera 6K Pro

-Watch out for: Video only.
+Watch out for: Video only, quirky design and ergonomics.
 The Blackmagic Design Pocket Cinema Camera 6K Pro is a highly advanced cinema camera in a point-and-shoot body.
 Battery life is poor.
 Files need color grading.
-Know what you’re getting into — but bask in those filmic results!
+Know what you’re getting into — but revel in that gorgeous footage.

 Buy: Amazon